sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/PasswordReset/UrlTokens.md

 # Password Reset | URL Tokens

-Url Tokens are a mechanism for resetting passwords in which identifiers or tokens are passed in the query string of a url.
-The url is normally sent to users via email.
+URL Tokens are a mechanism for resetting passwords in which identifiers or tokens are passed in the query string of a URL.
+The link is normally sent to users via email.
 <br>

 ### Use URL tokens for a simple and fast implementation for password resets.

-Using a url token mechanism is the simplest option to reset passwords for users.
+Using a URL token mechanism is the simplest option to reset passwords for users.

 todo: complement description
 <br>